lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 In short, I am a company of one.
 I am the one who answers the customer support emails and I am the one who codes and deploys features.
 I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.

-As the company scales, so too must all aspects of my work, which I break down into 4 parts: engineering, product, marketing, and customer support.

 # A "typical" week

 A week is never typical as there is an endless list of things to do and all that changes are the priorities.